eyecuelab/labnotebook/README.md

     avatar: andrew.gif
 ```

-Use git to commit, rebase, and push your changes to the `gh-pages` branch.
+Use Git to commit, rebase, and push your changes to the `gh-pages` branch.

 ## Meta